Hello, and thanks for being here.

 • Co-authored 50+ publications and technical reports on systems change, biodiversity, economics, and environmental policy.

-Publications include research in journals such as Proceedings of The National Academy of Sciences, Environmental Science & Policy, and Sustainability Science, and outlets such as the New York Times, The Hill, and Bloomberg Law.
+Publications include over 40 peer-reviewed research articles in journals such as Proceedings of The National Academy of Sciences, Environmental Science & Policy, and Sustainability Science, and public-facing pieces in outlets such as the New York Times, The Hill, and Bloomberg Law.
+My Google Scholar profile has more info. https://scholar.google.com/citations?user=u4Er1EkAAAAJ&hl=en

-Based in northern Vermont and originally from Baltimore, Maryland, I received a B.S. in astrophysics from Haverford, studied science education at Stanford, and earned a Ph.D. in natural resources and ecological economics from the University of Vermont.
-"My work is loving the world," (Messenger, by Mary Oliver).
-I value time with family and nature in the Green Mountains.
+Originally from Baltimore, I'm based in northern Vermont.
+I received a B.S. in astrophysics from Haverford, studied science education at Stanford, and earned a Ph.D. in natural resources and ecological economics from the University of Vermont.

 Bio

-Previously, as Director of Policy and Partnerships with the Gund Institute for Environment at the University of Vermont, I helped form a Climate Measurements Center of Excellence with federal partnerships and launched a new university-wide focus on environmental justice.
-I also led teams in producing the Vermont Climate Assessment and synthesizing biodiversity science for the Office of the Chief Economist in the U.S. Department of Agriculture.
+Previously, as Director of Environmental Policy and Partnerships with the University of Vermont, I helped form a new Climate Measurements Center of Excellence and launched a university-wide research focus on environmental justice.
+I also led teams in producing the Vermont Climate Assessment and climate and biodiversity science assessments for leaders in federal agencies and the White House.

 Over the past two decades, my efforts have: